 In all cases the academy will consider what support could be offered within the setting via pastoral support processes.
-The academy has a designated pastoral support lead in our Family Liaison Lead who is also the academy Designated Safeguarding Lead.
+The academy has a designated pastoral support lead who is also the academy Deputy Headteacher.
 Pastoral support will be kept under constant review to ensure that it is effective.